faker-js/faker/docs/guide/usage.md

 }
 ```

-As you can see, your `User` model probably looks completly different from the one you have in your codebase.
+As you can see, your `User` model probably looks completely different from the one you have in your codebase.
 One thing to keep an eye on is the `subscriptionTier` property, as it is not simply a string, but only one of the strings defined in the `SubscriptionTier` type (`'free'` or `'basic'` or `'business'`).
 Also, in a real scenario your model should not depend on a type of a third party library (`SexType` in this case).

-Let's create our first user factory function.
+Let's create our first user factory function:

 ```ts
 import { faker } from '@faker-js/faker';